-The Parent Company includes under this concept movements for conversion adjustments from the recognition of foreign investments, adjustments to financial instruments, its other adjustments, and those of its subsidiaries.
+The Parent Company includes under this heading all movements in conversion adjustments on foreign investments, adjustments to financial instruments, any other adjustments and those of its affiliates.
 The amounts are shown in the consolidated statement of changes in equity.

 4) Retained earnings (accumulated losses)